Hexworks/hexworks-site/_tutorials/2018-12-04-how-to-make-a-roguelike.md

 ## Game Libraries

-For this game we're gonna use [Zircon](https://github.com/Hexworks/zircon), which is a Tile engine, the [Amethyst](https://github.com/Hexworks/amethyst) Entity Attribute System and some useful features form the [Cobalt](https://github.com/Hexworks/cobalt) library, like data binding and the `EventBus`.
+For this game we're gonna use [Zircon](https://github.com/Hexworks/zircon), which is a Tile engine, the [Amethyst](https://github.com/Hexworks/amethyst) SEA (Systems, Entities, Attributes) library, and some useful features form the [Cobalt](https://github.com/Hexworks/cobalt) library, like data binding and the `EventBus`.

-> Note that I've chosen these libraries because I'm familiar with them and I also think that they are the best fit for the problem at hand.
-Disclaimer: I work on those libraries so I might be biased but you'll see if they work out for you or not.
+> Note that I've chosen these libraries because I'm familiar with them, and I also think that they are the best fit for the problem at hand.
+Disclaimer: I work on those libraries, so I might be biased, but you'll see if they work out for you or not.

 ## Other things we need

 For this tutorial we're gonna need some basic [Git](https://git-scm.com/) and [Gradle](https://gradle.org/) knowledge.
-I'll explain these on the way so you needn't worry about them for now.
+I'll explain these on the way, so you needn't worry about them for now.

 As for our development environment I highly recommend the [Intellij IDEA Community Edition](https://www.jetbrains.com/idea/download).
-It is not only *free* but it is the best Kotlin ide you can get.
+It is not only *free*, but it is the best Kotlin IDE you can get.

-Now that we are all set, let's start coding!
+Now we are all set, let's start coding!
 In the next article we'll set up our project and start working on our game right away!